AnneLouisedb/ai4mi_project/readme.md

 ### Rescaling
 Rescaling is done to normalize the pixel values, which can enhance the model's learning process and reduce noise.
 The pixel values were initially in the range 0-256 (Intensity levels in grayscale) and were rescaled to a smaller range, 0-4.

-## Autoamated Pre and Post Processing of the nnU-Net framework
+## Automated Pre and Post Processing of the nnU-Net framework
 Training our architectures within the nnU-Net pipeline automates pre- and post-processing steps, reducing manual intervention and increasing model robustness.
 ##### Segthor Dataset Fingerprint
 - (1)